google/temporian/docs/src/user_guide.md

 To avoid future leakage, Temporian operators are guaranteed to not cause future leakage, except for the `tp.leak` operator.
 This means that it is impossible to inadvertently add future leakage to a Temporian program.

 `tp.leak` can be useful for precomputing labels or evaluating machine learning models.
 However, its outputs shouldn’t be used as input features.
-To check programmatically if a node depends on `tp.leak`, we can use the `tp.has_leak` function.
+To check programmatically if a Node depends on `tp.leak`, we can use the `tp.has_leak` function.

 ```python
 >>> a = tp.input_node(features=[("feature_1", tp.float32)])